ChocolateLoverRaj/code-runner/docs/9 - Tasks.md

 ## Take the Frame Buffer
 We want to let programs use the screen.
 The logger can stop logging to the screen when this happens.

+## Interrupts, priorities, and multiple CPUs
+The goals:
+- Tasks with higher priority should always run first.
+If the task is waiting for an event, lower priority tasks can run while it waits.
+- Preferrably CPUs which don't have a task to run should handle interrupts
+- If there are tasks to be done, all CPUs should be utilized

+## Storing a list of tasks
+Tasks can be identified by id, and they are ordered based on priority level, with higher priority tasks first.